TGAC/RAMPART/doc/source/mass.rst

 you omit the kmer element from the config, then RAMPART specifies a default kmer spread for you.
 This will have a min value of 35, the max is automatically determined from the provided libraries as described above, and the step is 20 (COARSE).

-In the future, we  may try to integrate tools such as KmerGenie http://kmergenie.bx.psu.edu/ into RAMPART in order to guess the best kmer value prior to assembly, thus allowing the user to skip the computationally expensive process of testing multiple kmer values.

 Varying coverage